-The CUET Accountancy exam in 2025 will be held from 13th May to 3rd June, and students will be able to download the question paper, answer key, and solution PDF after the exam.
-The paper tests knowledge of financial accounting, partnership accounts, company accounts, and analysis of financial statements.
+The CUET Accountancy 2025 exam was held from 13th May to 3rd June, and students can able to download the question paper, answer key, and solution PDF given below.
+The paper tested knowledge of financial accounting, partnership accounts, company accounts, and the analysis of financial statements.

-Students must attempt 50 questions in 60 minutes, totaling 250 marks, with +5 for each correct answer and –1 for each incorrect one.
+Students had to attempt 50 questions in 60 minutes, with the paper totaling 250 marks.
+The marking scheme awarded +5 marks for each correct answer and deducted –1 mark for each incorrect answer.

-CUET UG Accountancy 2025 Question Paper with Answer Key PDF
+CUET UG Accountancy 2025 Question Paper with Solutions PDF

 CUET UG Accountancy Question Paper with Solutions PDF Download PDF Check Solutions